Kate Lehrer

 Kate Lehrer (born Kate Tom Staples; December 17, 1939) is an American writer, novelist and book reviewer from Washington, D.C., and a panelist on the Diane Rehm Book Club on National Public Radio.
 She is the widow of fellow writer and journalist Jim Lehrer.

 Literary career

 Lehrer has written four novels, as well as numerous short stories, essays, and book reviews.

-Lehrer's first novel, Best Intentions, was published in 1987.
+Her first novel, Best Intentions, was published in 1987.

 When They Took Away the Man in the Moon came out in 1993.

 Out of Eden, which won the Western Heritage Award for Outstanding Novel, was published in 1996.

 Confessions of a Bigamist: A Novel, described by the Washington Post as whimsical and droll, was published in 2004.

 Publishers Weekly describes Lehrer's writing style as intelligent and mannered.
 The Washington Post characterizes her work as fitting into “the burgeoning category of chicklit.”

 In 2004, she was awarded an Honorary Doctor of Letters degree by McDaniel College.